FusionCache/docs/docs/api-format.md

 # API Format

-Documenting JSON can become confusing because of nested levels and non-standard comments, so placeholders are used to represent values:
+Documenting JSON can become confusing because of nested levels and non-standard comments, so placeholders are used to represent values.

 The documentation refers to simple and complex types: